 More about our greenhouse

-The greenhouse creates a sustainable, agricultural micro enterprise for the future CLCC farm community by distributing to farmer’s markets, restaurants and local businesses.
+The greenhouse creates a sustainable, agricultural micro enterprise for the future CLCC farm community by distributing to restaurants, small businesses and locals through our farm stand.

-Offering fresh, locally grown microgreens, CLCC is generating customer loyalty and benefiting the growers through a respectful work setting.
+By offering fresh, locally grown microgreens, CLCC is generating customer loyalty and benefiting the growers through a respectful and engaging work setting.

 Please reach out to us to learn more about volunteering in our greenhouse.
 Volunteer opportunities are limited.